ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 This launch file will start the ``mimic`` node, which will give commands to one turtlesim to follow the other.
 The node is designed to receive the target pose on the topic ``/input/pose``.
-In our case, we want to make the target pose that is published on the ``/turtle2/pose`` topic, so we remap it.
+In our case, we want to remap the target pose from ``/turtle2/pose`` topic.
 Finally, we remap the ``/output/cmd_vel`` topic to ``/turtlesim2/turtle1/cmd_vel``.
 This way ``turtle1`` in our ``turtlesim2`` simulation world will follow ``turtle2`` in our initial turtlesim world.

-.. note:: Design tip: Use topic remapping when a given type of information is published on different topics in different situations.

 6 Config files
 ^^^^^^^^^^^^^^